Squidyu/github-trending/README.md

 ## Html

+* 【2024-10-27】[openfoodfacts / openfoodfacts-server](https://github.com/openfoodfacts/openfoodfacts-server) - Open Food Facts database, API server and web interface - 🐪🦋 Perl, CSS and JS coders welcome 😊 For helping in Python, see Robotoff or taxonomy-editor
 * 【2024-10-26】[ANSHIKA-26 / WordWise](https://github.com/ANSHIKA-26/WordWise) - Blogging website
 * 【2024-10-22】[vishanurag / Canvas-Editor](https://github.com/vishanurag/Canvas-Editor) - This is a simple web project that is made with an aim to learn about canvas element of html.
 Now, this project is open to all of the amazing contributors.
 * 【2024-10-22】[hugo-fixit / FixIt](https://github.com/hugo-fixit/FixIt) - 🔧 A clean, elegant but advanced blog theme for Hugo 一个简洁、优雅且高效的 Hugo 主题